randallkwong/evolution-game/README.md

 Gameplay - Trait Cards Effects

-Foraging
+Foraging:
 This species receives an additional Plant Food from the same source (Watering Hole or Food Bank) anytime it takes Plant Food (unless it does not have a hungry population for the additional Food).

-Fertile
+Fertile:
 Before selecting Food Cards, this species gains 1 Population if there is Food on the Watering Hole (from the previous round).

-Long Neck
+Long Neck:
 Take 1 Plant Food from the Food Bank (not the Watering Hole) before Food Cards are played each round.

-Fat Tissue
+Fat Tissue:
 This species has the option to take Food even when it is not hungry up to the species’ Body Size.

-Cooperation
+Cooperation:
 Anytime this species takes food from the Watering Hole, if you have a species to the right of it, that species takes 1 food from the Watering Hole.